saadmir/onepercent/README.md

   npm start
 ```

-by default server run on port 3000, to start server on another port
+by default, server runs on port 3000, to start the server on another port

 ```
   PORT=<port number> npm start
 ```

 ## API endpoints